As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Overall, using a shed as a small soundproof space within your garden is much more effective than trying to soundproof the whole area.
 This is what I’ve done in my garden, and I’m perfectly happy to sit inside the shed with the doors open, and it’s surprisingly peaceful in there.

-4. Soundproofing your existing fence
+4. Soundproofing the existing fence

 If you’ve already got a fence in your garden, it makes little sense to tear it down and replace it with a new one.
 Instead, I’d consider ways to make it more soundproof, which shouldn’t be too difficult.